joehahn/exes-n-ohs/README.md

 Now build and then train a simple multilayer perceptron (MLP) model using keras.
-Keras is my preferred tensorflow-based library, mostly because it is much easier to build and deploy neural network models using keras than with any other such library, and execute the _mlp_model.ipynb_ notebook to generate the following results.

-The following summary report details the MLP model built here:<br />
+Keras is my preferred tensorflow-based library, mostly because it is much easier to build and deploy neural network models using keras than with any other such library.
+Execute the _mlp_model.ipynb_ notebook to generate the following summary report that details the MLP model built here:<br />
 ![](figs/mlp_summary.png)<br />
 which shows that this neural net has five layers, an input layer having N=2 neurons that recieve each record's (x,y) coordinates, three densely-connected